By John Turney

 7. Irv Cross—Cross blocked nine place kicks with Eagles and seven with the Rams (an NFL-leading four in 1966 alone).
 An edge rusher who 'got there' as often as anyone in history.
 Like Albert Lewis, he had some length (height and long arms) that helped close the final inches that were the difference in a blocked kick and a good field goal.

 Was a very good corner, too.
-One of the best-ever at 'axing', which is roll blocking a wide receiver at the line of scrimmage to take him out of the pattern.
+One of the best-ever at 'axing', which is roll blocking a wide receiver at the line of scrimmage to take him out of the pattern and a superb tackler.

 8. Shaun Rogers—Seventeen placekicks blocked.
 Not a leaper, Rodgers used his bulk to push the interior blockers back and then got his hands up quickly—the ultimate inside power rusher.
 He tied for the NFL lead three times with a career-high in three in 2004.